ImY0mu/SMMO-Mobile-Simulation/README.md

 #### You may receive warning from Windows -> I am too poor to buy Windows certificate

 ## Patch notes
+### More detailed patch notes are included in the client.
+#### 0.2.3-beta [July 07 2021]
+- Multiple UI changes
+- Player information is now being updated when you leave NPC encounter or harvesting
+- Added warning to page where you purchase diamonds
+#### 0.2.2-beta [July 07 2021]
+- Fixed verification at Quests page
 #### 0.2.1-beta [July 07 2021]
 - Fixed bug at chat
 #### 0.2.0-beta [July 07 2021]